awatson1978/fork-me/README.md

 # Fork Me

-A smart package for showing those fucking github ribbons
+A fun way to show smart packages

 ## Usage